gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 - `Service`: The `Service` resource providing a stable endpoint that can be used to address to `Pods` created by the `Deployment` controller.
 Created only if you configure the `service` input (and set `service.enabled = true`).
+- `ServiceMonitor`: The `ServiceMonitor` describes the set of targets to be monitored by Prometheus.
+Created only if you configure the service input (and set serviceMonitor.enabled = true).
 - `Ingress`: The `Ingress` resource providing host and path routing rules to the `Service` for the deployed `Ingress` controller in the cluster.
 Created only if you configure the `ingress` input (and set `ingress.enabled = true`).